DavidStinson/test/types-of-scope-js/README.md

 ```

+> ❓ What variable/functiton identifiers above exist in global scope?

 ## Function (local) scope

 When a function is executed, a new scope is created for that function.
 All variables declared inside the function, regardless of whether they are declared with `var`, `let`, or `const`, are within that function's scope.